 This would be the last of the paintings included in my upcoming show Here Comes The Sun - one of my personal favorites, spotted along the Lincoln Highway in Nebraska.
 To the best of my recollection, this home was somewhere outside of the town Grand Island, basking in the afternoon sunshine.
 I kept thinking I could happily settle in a place up there, in Nebraska or Iowa if it weren't for the winters.

 I spotted this old church on a town corner in Beaufort, South Carolina - a charming place to visit, best known for that fabulous house in The Big Chill.
 This piece will be in the grouping for my upcoming show Here Comes The Sun, and also one of three I submitted into the Edward Hopper House for their Annual Small Matters of Great Importance.
-For a larger view and purchase information, please click here.
+For a larger view, please click here.

 A couple weeks ago, a friend sent me the link to an opportunity I couldn't pass up - the Edward Hopper House in Nyack, New York is asking for artists' submissions for their Annual Small Matters of Great Importance Juried Exhibition.
 At the time, I was hedging on adding several more to my upcoming show Here Comes The Sun, and I figured I'd do both - come up with three small paintings (which is required), put them in the grouping and cross my fingers they'd be chosen for the Hopper House Show later in October.
 Why not give it a try.